 About the speaker:

-Wim Stevels is responsible for technical support for Saflex and Vanceva interlayers for architectural glazing applications in Europe.
-The role comprises indirect value chain connect, downstream product support and product approvals in the area.
-He has a particular interest in the use of interlayers for structural glass applications, and interlayer physical characterization methods and rheology.
-He is an active member of the CEN committees on Laminated Glass (TC129/WG3) and Design of Glass Structures (TC250/SC11).
+Wim Stevels is responsible for technical support for Saflex and Vanceva interlayers in architectural glazing applications in Europe.
+The role comprises indirect value chain connect, product qualification testing and product approvals.
+He is an active member of standardization committees involving laminated glass such CEN TC129/WG3 and TC250/SC11.